rabbitmq/rabbitmq-website/site/stomp.md

 this destination in this session, but not subsequently.
 The message is sent to the default exchange with the routing key `<name>`.

+If no queue parameters are specified, queue will be assumed to be durable, non-exclusive, non-autodeleted.

 ### <a id="d.aqd"/>AMQ Queue Destinations